jijivski/MDS5210-24fall/Kaggle_training.md

 You can then view the program log using the link in the terminal output.

 **Tips for more efficient workflow:** You may want to execute the notebook in Kaggle interactively instead of submiting the whole job for each time.
 In this way, you don't need to start a new kernel for each run, and thereby don't need to re-install the packages.
 To do this, find your notebook in Kaggle and click the `Edit` button.
 Note that you should select the necessary dataset manually now (i.e. the main-code dataset uploaded by yourself, and the finetuning-dataset.
 You can type MDS5210 to search for the finetuning-dataset.)
 Then, you only need to run step 1 & 2 to upload your main code, use `main.ipynb` to copy the code into working directory, and execute your latest code.
+Alternatively, you can use the `%%writefile <filename> <your code>` to overwrite files for quick development in notebook.